Natural gas water heater rebates – income qualified

 Submit a copy of one of the following for each member of your household over 18 years of age.

 - Notice of Assessment (NOA): submit a copy of your NOA from the Canada Revenue Agency for a current income tax return.
-Black out all information except for your name, effective date and income (line 150 on NOA).
+Black out all information except for your name, address, effective date and income (line 15000 on NOA).

 - Social Assistance: submit your monthly cheque stub, or a printed copy of your Confirmation of Assistance if registered for My Self Serve.